 A. Not at that time.
 I mean there was a brief passing and we turned in and she was going west."

 "Because defense counsel did not object to this testimony, Nichols bears the burden of establishing that it constitutes plain error that affected her substantial rights.
 Ramey, 721 N.W.2d at 302.
 'An error is plain if it was clear or obvious.'
 Id. (quotation omitted).
 Nichols argues that the statement suggests that the officer recognized her from prior contacts with law enforcement.
 But the officer did not testify that he recognized her from such contacts, he merely stated that he observed her driving earlier in the day on the date of the offense.
 This statement does not clearly or obviously refer to her prior contacts with law enforcement.
 And as the state points out, this was potentially relevant to rebut Nichols’s previous assertions that she was not driving on the date in question.
 Accordingly, we discern no plain error in the officer’s testimony that he saw Nichols driving on the date of the offense and conclude that neither of the two challenged statements deprived Nichols of her right to a fair trial."

 Moral Of The Story: A person is entitled to a fair trial; not a perfect one.

-If you or a loved one have been charged with a Minnesota DWI, feel free to contact Minnesota DWI Attorney, F. T. Sessoms at (612) 344-1505 for answers to all of your Minnesota DWI and DUI questions.
+If you or a loved one have been arrested for a Minnesota DWI, or are facing a DWI forfeiture of your motor vehicle, feel free to contact Minnesota DWI Attorney, F. T. Sessoms at (612) 344-1505 for answers to all of your Minnesota DWI questions.